Available in Classic and VPC

 Using large file transfer allows content to be transferred in pieces instead of a single file when requesting content from the origin server, improving origin offloading.

-When you turn on the function by clicking on the toggle button, optimization for large file transfers will be applied.
+When you turn on the feature by clicking on the toggle button, optimization for large file transfers will be applied.

 Access control